bhagwat-rahul/cool-stuff/Notes/ZeroToAsic.md

-magic could have better layer picking in the sidebar vdd is the drain vss is source and in mosfets input current decides whether the silicon that connects source to drain conducts or not. circuits are defined with verilog that can be simulated using yosys, the sim uses an intermediate representation since it doesn't have info from your std cells yet, and then you can synth actual logic from cells of your pdk.
+magic could have better layer picking in the sidebar vdd is the drain vss is source and in mosfets input current decides whether the silicon that connects source to drain conducts or not.
+Circuits are defined with verilog that can be simulated using yosys, the sim uses an intermediate representation since it doesn't have info from your std cells yet.
+Then you can synth actual logic from cells of your pdk.

 A register in HW (verilog) is just a collection of flip flops configured to store values upto certain lengths.
-(8 bit reg will have flip flops to store up to 8 bits). n-bit register has n flip flops a flip flop is just on/off stored in hw.
+(8 bit reg will have flip flops to store up to 8 bits). n-bit register has n flip flops a flip flop is just on/off stored in hw. flip flops are built with latches.
+Latches dont really hold the val for long cz they rely on capacitance which goes out after a while.
+This is why we need flip flops. ideal flip flop samples immediately with no ambiguity on output and sample instantly on clkedge.